ThomasThimothee/python_assignments/assignment_4/README.md

 The webget module is provided in the repository.

 ### How to run
-Simply clone the repository, navigate into the correct folder (/python_assignments/assignment_3/), and then run the command below
+Simply clone the repository, navigate into the correct folder (/python_assignments/assignment_4/), and then run the command below
 ```
+python imdb_questions.py
 ```

 ## Results